hidglobal/digitalpersona-authentication/README.md

-# JavaScript Client for DigitalPersona Authenticatio
+# JavaScript Client for DigitalPersona Authentication

 This library allows web browsers to identify and authenticate users with various credentials using DigitalPersona Access Management services.